covscript/covscript/docs/SDK.md

 To detach a value from its original storage, use `cs::copy(var)` (deep copy).
 Values that escape a context are safe as self-contained data.
 A script callable holds a non-owning function pointer;
 invoking it after context destruction is undefined behavior.
-Structure data remains valid (the structure pins the process), while its script methods are subject to the same undefined behavior.
+Structure member data (domain) remains valid, while its type identity and script methods are subject to the same undefined behavior.

 ### 5. Token arena and recompilation